Ontario College Diploma in Esthetician

 - The program is fast-tracked to enable you to enter the esthetics industry sooner - you will take the equivalent of two years of study in just 12 months.

-- We have our own, on-campus, state of the art spa: "Essentials, the Spa at Fleming" where all students do their placements
+- We have our own, on-campus, state of the art spa: The Spa + Clinic at Fleming College, where all students do their placements.

-- Only top of the line, professional products are used in both our teaching and practice
+- Only top-of-the-line vegan and aromatherapy-based professional products are used in both our teaching and practice.

-- Our spa features a full shower to provide you with the opportunity to both practice and experience the latest in spa body treatments
+- Our spa features a sink and hot towel cabinet at each station to provide you with the opportunity to both practice and experience the latest in spa body treatments and skin care services.

-- We teach the latest trends in nail technology
+- We teach the latest trends in gel nail technology utilizing ventilated manicure tables

-You will study during daytime courses in three consecutive semesters, beginning in September and graduating in August.
+You will study during daytime courses in three consecutive semesters, beginning in September or January.
 You obtain increasing hands-on experience in each semester by providing esthetic services to clients in the on-site, fully equipped spa.

 The Esthetician program at Fleming offers a number of unique opportunities to help you find your niche in this wide ranging industry: